Programming in C++

 The evaluation of the exam will be based not only on the result of the automated tests in recodex, but also on the assessment of the source codes.

-All the exam dates published in SIS are mixed Czech/English.
 Exams will be supervised by various teachers, the examiner name mentioned in SIS is just a placeholder.

 Lectures